We Ship Worldwide! | FREE SHIPPING! for US Continental orders over $145. Click for details.

 What is the layering system for sailing clothing?

-It is three layers: a wicking base layer (synthetic or merino, not cotton), an insulating mid layer such as fleece, and a waterproof, breathable outer shell (foul-weather jacket and trousers).
+It is three layers: a wicking base layer (synthetic or merino, not cotton), an insulating mid layer such as fleece, and a waterproof, breathable outer shell.
 Layering lets you add or shed clothing as conditions change instead of being wrongly dressed for the whole trip.

 Why shouldn’t I wear cotton sailing?